 God promises to establish an eternal covenant not only with Abraham but also with his descendants.
-Those descendents are going to be very precious to God.
-In fact, so close to God are those descendents that the prophet Zechariah refers to them as the apple of God's eye (Zechariah 2:8).
+Those descendants are going to be very precious to God.
+In fact, so close to God are those descendants that the prophet Zechariah refers to them as the apple of God's eye (Zechariah 2:8).
 Historically, God and Israel are never very far apart.

 In Genesis 17:8, God reiterates His promise to give land to Abraham's descendants as an everlasting possession: "I give to you and your descendants after you the land in which you are a stranger, all the land of Canaan, as an everlasting possession; and I will be their God."

 There is an important addition here.
-The possession of the land is connected with the covenant mentioned in verse 7, where God promises to be the God of Abraham's descendents.
-Ultimately, those descendents will possess the land as a people worshipping the true God.
+The possession of the land is connected with the covenant mentioned in verse 7, where God promises to be the God of Abraham's descendants.
+Ultimately, those descendants will possess the land as a people worshipping the true God.

 Genesis 22:16-18 records God's embellishment of the promise on the occasion of Abraham's "sacrifice" of his son Isaac:

 By Myself I have sworn, says the Lord, because you have done this thing, and have not withheld your son, your only son, in blessing I will bless you, and in multiplying I will multiply your descendants as the stars of the heaven and as the sand which is on the seashore; and your descendants shall possess the gate of their enemies.
 In your seed all the nations of the earth shall be blessed, because you have obeyed My voice.